ansh120022/buggy_app/README.md

 # buggy_app

-A tiny up for my SQA students to pratice bug discovery
+A small app for my SQA students to practice finding bugs.